holiday01/deconvolution-to-estimate-immune-cell-subsets/README.md

 # Deconvolution-based-on-SVR
+The method was created and based on the citation "Deconvolution of bulk gene expression profiles from complex tissues to quantify the subsets of immune cells".
-This is a tools to estimate the fraction of immune cells.
+The tool is to estimate the fraction of immune cells.
+Immune cells contain CD8 T cells, CD4 T cells, alternatively activated macrophages, classically activated macrophages, Regulatory T cells, T helper cells, Natural killer ells, Dendritic cells.

+# Requirements
+R
+python 3

+# Tutorial

+The `Reference.csv`